 One medium of receiving Divine knowledge is in a visual format.
 The seekers who receive knowledge in such a way are known as subtle-drawing artists and they can visually perceive the subtle-process during an experiment or situation and draw what they see and feel.

 These drawings are akin to spiritual X-rays and provide the average person with an unparalleled visual view into the spiritual dimension.
 Two such pictures are displayed below.
-They represent what Her Holiness (Mrs) Yoya Vallee (who is a Saint from MAV) perceived in the subtle when observing the two types of pictures (as mentioned above), namely the picture of Deity Lakshmi drawn by the famous artist and the picture drawn by the seeker-artist Janhavi from MAV.
+They represent what Mrs Yoya Vallee (who is a seeker-artist from MAV) perceived in the subtle when observing the two types of pictures (as mentioned above), namely the picture of Deity Lakshmi drawn by the famous artist and the picture drawn by the seeker-artist Janhavi from MAV.

 We can see from above that the painting made by the famous artist emits spiritually negative vibrations, while the digital painting made by seeker artist Janhavi emits highly positive vibrations.